Are you looking to perfect your muffin recipes? These easy tips for baking muffins will let you can take your baking to the next level.

 Testing Muffins for Doneness

 The recipe should instruct you how to tell if the muffins are done baking.
-Usually, that includes the common pick test.
+Usually, that includes the common toothpick test.
 When you stick a pick into the center of a muffin, it should come out clean or with just a few moist crumbs.
 From there, you’ll likely be instructed to cool the muffins in the pans for a short time before transferring them to a wire rack to finish cooling.
 Don’t leave them in the pan too long, or you’ll end up with soggy muffins.

 Preventing Holes or Tunnels in Muffins